dinoboff/skeleton/README.rst

 Requirements
 ============

-- Python 2.5+ (python 2.6+ to use the default template formatter)
+- Python 2.6 or 3.1

-It currently only has been tested with Python 2.5, 2.6 and 3.1 on Mac OSX.
+It currently only has been tested with Python 2.6 and 3.1 on Mac OSX.

 Installation